What it means

 - Marketing, sales, product, and customer success all shape the GTM system

-A strong marketing operating cadence does not make the organization rigid.
+A strong marketing cadence does not make the organization rigid.
 It creates a stable rhythm for adaptation.
 The team knows when performance will be reviewed, when strategy can change, when new work enters the system, and when old work gets killed.